codio-content/Linux-Introduction/.guides/content/Hidden-files-89fc.md

 Aha!
 You are becoming a sharped-eyed developer.

-Look at the _file tree_, there are some __files and directories that start with a dot__ that are not being printed by the `ls` command, why is that?
+Look at the _file tree_.
+There are some __files and directories that start with a dot__ that are not being printed by the `ls` command, why is that?

 |||definition
 ### Hidden files and hidden directories
 __Dotfiles__ as they are usually known, are commonly used for storing user preferences or user configuration.

-The intent of files or folders that start with a dot character is simply not to "clutter" the display of the contents of a directory listing with files the user did not directly create.
+The intention of files or folders that start with a dot character is simply to not "clutter" the display of the contents of a directory listing with files the user did not directly create or wants to remain hidden from casual inspection.
 |||

 ### Wondering if hidden files and folders can be listed?